-If you haven’t installed macOS Sierra yet there are still reasons to hold off, but not as many as we saw in February.
+If you haven’t installed macOS Sierra yet there are still reasons to hold off, but not as many as we saw earlier this year.

 If your computer is really acting up, you may want to spend the time to perform a clean install of macOS Sierra.
 This allows you to start over fresh with no apps or data to mess up your installation.
 Users that go this route should make sure that they have important data backed up someplace else.